 As we head up the weather takes a turn for the worse and it starts to drizzle.
 The forecast suggested that we might be in for a wet day, so reluctantly we don our waterproofs whilst under the cover of the trees.
 This area is part of the Holnicote Estate, the Acland family seat for the best part of 300 years before Sir Richard Dyke Acland, 15th Baronet donated both this and the Killerton Estate to the National Trust.
 The land covered 16,000 acres and was the largest donation received by the National Trust.

-On the top of Horner Hill there is a weather hut, thought to have been originally built by the Acland’s to celebrate Queen Elizabeth’s Diamond Jubilee, it became known as the Jubilee Hut.
+On the top of Horner Hill there is a weather hut, thought to have been originally built by the Acland’s to celebrate Queen Victoria’s Diamond Jubilee, it became known as the Jubilee Hut.
 During World War II it was used as a look out post, but then fell into disrepair and collapsed in the winter of 1946.
 The National Trust have rebuilt it, following the original design, facing four directions it always provides shelter from wind and rain.